je-miralles/TACT/README.md

 This class implements an iterator over buffered ranges of a fasta file.

 ### Pileup
-For a position in a reference sequence there will be a number of aligned reads that pile over it.
+For a position in a mapped sequence there will be an unordered set of aligned reads that pile over it.

 ### Read
-A sequence of bases that have been read using sequencing technology.
+An ordered set of bases that have been read using sequencing technology.

 ### ReadBase
 Holds a pointer to a base object.
 An instance of a unique base that has